-My name is Anamary Leal, assistant professor of the Computer Science department at Sonoma State University.
+I served as assistant professor of the Computer Science department at Sonoma State University.
 I study Human-Computer Interaction with the context of making and building.
-Prior to this, I was a doctoral candidate at Virginia Tech’s Computer Science program in the Center of Human-Computer Interaction.
+I was a doctoral candidate at Virginia Tech’s Computer Science program in the Center of Human-Computer Interaction.
 I am passionate about crafting, and empowering others to craft and build what they want.

-- To investigate how to design technologies to help people build in the real world, whether it is sewing clothing, dabbling with electronics and beyond.
+- investigating how to design technologies to help people build in the real world, whether it is sewing clothing, dabbling with electronics and beyond.
 I want to encourage people dive into building, like the kinds of things built in maker spaces.

-- To design interactions that negotiate and keep these ambiguities in descriptors and how to better represent materials.
+- designing interactions that negotiate and keep these ambiguities in descriptors and how to better represent materials.

 To help others craft, I additionally have experiences in costuming, specifically costume crafts, drafting and building garments, as a costume shop assistant at the School of Performing Arts at Virginia Tech, costumer at local theater, and on my own as a hobby.
 I have met so many people that want to build and craft a cool outfit or toy, so my research is to encourage others to sew, build and learn in the real world with sewing machines, electronics and more.

 I have taught a variety of computer science courses, from Operating Systems to introductory computer science courses, for to CS majors and non-majors, teaching anywhere from 16 to 90 students.